russellt-cc/cp490-noodlewall-API-PHP/README.txt

     returns array of json objects each containing all information about individual users

 update
-    allows you to edit an event, by providing a json event object containing all information about an event, including the id of the event to update
+    allows you to edit a user, by providing a json event object containing all information about a user, including the id of the user to update

 delete
-    allows you to delete an event, by providing an event's id
+    allows you to delete a user, by providing a user's id

 search
-    allows you to search all events by providing a string, searches event fields noodleTitle, noodleStatus, noodleLocation, and noodleTags
+    allows you to search all users by providing a string, searches user fields username, firstname, and lastname

-getEventsByUserID
+getUserByEventID
-    returns all events belonging to an individual user, by providing user id
+    return a user that the provided eventid belongs to